Now welcoming guests · Check availability · hosted by our family for yours

 A pit-style sectional facing an 85-inch screen and the second stacked-stone gas fireplace.
 Arcade cabinets, a FlyBean board on the wall (toss canvas bags onto pegs for points), and a gaming console plugged in.
 A wet bar with a full-size fridge for restocking between rounds.

 A queen bedroom and a dedicated bunk room with L-shaped bunks that sleeps four.
 The 9-foot slider opens straight from the lower patio into the game room — a direct walk-in from the parking area when you'd rather skip the main floor.
+Step out the lower-level slider and a shaded spot under the deck holds a hammock — the quietest corner of the house.
 Pull the shades, dim the lights, and the room becomes a movie theater that also happens to sleep two more on the sectional.

 What's Inside